dododogame/dododo-wiki/beatmap-spec.md

 Here `<expression>` is a single-variable mathematical expression of variable `x`.
 See [math expressions](#math-expressions).

-These control sentences are purely for ornamental performance of the judge line because they do not affect the (spatial and temporal) arrangement of notes.
+These control sentences are purely for ornamental performance of the judgement line because they do not affect the (spatial and temporal) arrangement of notes.
 The expressions are mappings on $[0, 1]$, and the mapped values are lengths in unit of pixels.

-`SPACE_Y` is the vertical position of the judge line.
+`SPACE_Y` is the vertical position of the judgement line.
-Positive values mean to place the judge line at specified number of pixels above the default position.
+Positive values mean to place the judgement line at specified number of pixels above the default position.
 Default: `0`.

-`WIDTH` is the width of the judge line.
+`WIDTH` is the width of the judgement line.
 Default: `1`.

-`HEIGHT` is the height of the judge line.
+`HEIGHT` is the height of the judgement line.
 Default: `voicesHeight` times the number of voices.

-These control sentences are ineffective if the user disabled ornamental judge line performances in the preferences.
+These control sentences are ineffective if the user disabled ornamental judgement line performances in the preferences.

 #### `RED`, `GREEN`, `BLUE`, `ALPHA`